davep/obfusurl.el/README.md

 # obfusurl.el

-`obfusurl.el` provides `obfuscate-url`, a command that will obfuscate an URL under the cursor.
+`obfusurl.el` provides `obfusurl`, a command that will obfuscate an URL under the cursor.
 This might be useful if you are writing out an URL for someone but the URL itself might spoil the surprise.